internetguru/flow/README.rst

 \-w, --what-now
     Display what to do on current branch.
 \-r, --request
     Instead of merging prepare current branch for pull request and push it to the origin.
 \-y, --yes
     Assume yes for all questions.
 \--color[=WHEN], --colour[=WHEN]
-    Use markers to highlight command status; WHEN is 'always', 'never', or 'auto'
+    Use markers to highlight command status; WHEN is 'always', 'never', or 'auto'.
 \-n, --dry-run
     Do not run commands; only parse user options.
 \-v, --verbose